omidk414/Project-3-Data-Visualization-and-Engineering/documentation/proposal.md

 4. **Visualization**:
    - Use Altair to create interactive visualizations that illustrate key insights from the data.
-   - Develop charts that allow users to explore different aspects of the data, such as medal counts, athlete participation, and event popularity.
+   - Develop charts that allow users to explore different aspects of the data, such as medal counts, GDP, and population.

 ## Tools and Technologies